-Due to the myriad of photos now being posted online, more people than ever are undergoing cosmetic procedures.
-Requests for surgery as a result of social media photo sharing rose 31 percent in 2012 according to a report by the American Academy of Facial Plastic and Reconstructive Surgery.
+Due to the myriad of photos now being posted online, more people than ever are undergoing cosmetic procedures to improve their looks, but here are some tips you can use to create natural beauty from your skin..
+Requests for surgery as a result of social media photo sharing rose 31 percent in recent years according to a report by the American Academy of Facial Plastic and Reconstructive Surgery.

 “People especially want to look their best when hundreds, or even thousands, of viewers are looking at their photos—we hear it too,” said Rick and Arlene Noodleman (both MDs), the husband-and-wife physician team at Silicon Valley’s Age Defy Dermatology and Wellness (agedefy.com).

 “The good news is that there are now effective, minimally-invasive, low-downtime approaches that reduce or even eliminate the appearance of sun-damaged, aging skin,” Dr. Rick Noodleman says.

 Both physicians emphasize that the key to youthful skin is both correction and prevention—and no, it’s never too late to start addressing the latter.

 “Achieving beautiful, healthy skin is a process, not an event.
 It’s accomplished by working from the outside-in and the inside-out,” says Dr. Arlene Noodleman.
 “The link between nutrition and the quality of your skin is written all over your face.”

 To ensure Facebook, Instagram, and Google+ users look their best online, the Noodlemans offer advice based on more than 25 years of research and clinical experience.

 “There are a number of corrective and preventive steps you can take to achieve a more youthful look,” says Dr. Rick Noodleman.